ironfroggy/ironfroggy_dot_com/content/technology/2006/a-short-comment-on-the-future-of-programming-languages.rst

 target, using either.
-We'll see the ability for compilers to restructure the original code in such a way that library APIs will be more than calls to link to, but templates that will portray the intentions of the progarmmers and be able to adapt them to the target in question.
+We'll see the ability for compilers to restructure the original code in such a way that library APIs will be more than calls to link to, but templates that will portray the intentions of the programmers and be able to adapt them to the target in question.

 I call this "Hard Linked Libraries", but I'm sure a dozen names will surface.
 Python could make moves toward something like this, I'm sure.